You are here

 What does this mean for practices?

-The General Practitioners Committee of the British Medical Association has published guidance on patient registration to clarify what is required of practices within England to meet their contractual obligations.
+The General Practitioners Committee of the British Medical Association (BMA) has published guidance on patient registration.
+It clarifies what is needed of practices in England to meet their contractual obligations.

 What do we look at when we inspect practices?